 Officials should access their myOHSAA account.
 Once in the system, there will be a link for the OFFICIALS online Rules Meeting.
 Simply log in, completing the required fields and complete the course.
 Please note that all screens of the presentation must be viewed and the quiz completed for credit to be provided.
 Officials' "Profiles" in the myOHSAA system will be updated periodically to reflect attendance credit.
 PLEASE note that this is NOT INSTANTANEOUS and is generally done approximately every 5 days.
+Also, an email confirmation will be sent at the same time.
 PLEASE do not call the OHSAA Office to verify your attendance.

-The ONLINE Rules Meeting link will be live on Wednesday, October 5, 2011 at 12:00 noon
+The ONLINE Rules Meeting link will be live on Thursday, October 11, 2012 at 3:00 p.m.

-The last day for completion of the online version is Monday, November 7, 2011 at 12:00 midnight or a \$50.00 late fee is charged for access to the online version.
+The last day for completion of the online version is Monday, November 12, 2012 at 12:00 midnight or a \$50.00 late fee is charged for access to the online version.
 PLEASE do not call the office for verification after completing the online version, IF you 'attend'....TRUST the system and it will record your attendance.